 The best slider?

-There are a huge number of Sliders available on the market today, I'd favour ones that are light weight so they don't damage the UX through increased loading times.
+There are a huge number of Sliders available on the market today, I'd favor ones that are lightweight so they don't damage the UX through increased loading times.
 Such a Slider is Splide JS.
 This is a great Slider that has plenty of flexibility when you want to showcase your work or provide a slideshow of photos.
-The are default layouts that you can use as a starting point when designing a slide.
+They are default layouts that you can use as a starting point when designing a slide.

 When a website is designed to be user-friendly, the design process starts from the perspective of what the visitor wants.
 Each site has different types of visitors, so designers use a wide array of tools to display content in an appropriate manner.